Sign inDocsBlogAboutSupportContact

 Install Google Tag Manager on WordPress without a plugin

-Container ID in hand, one command deploys both the script and the
+Container ID in hand, one command deploys both the <head> script and the <noscript> iframe GTM requires.
+Ready for every tag you add in the GTM dashboard.

 3 min read May 2026 enable gtm